wasi-shah/Docker-AKS/12 c#/Readme.md

 ## What are Delegates?
 A: Delegate is a pointer to  a method.
 Delegates Types:
-1. Func – return value
+1.Func – return value
-2. Action – do not return value
+2.Action – do not return value
-3. Predicate – Returns Boolean
+3.Predicate – Returns Boolean

 ## LINQ Language Integrated Query:
 A: Allow to query a database or array without SQL.